 When it comes to your home gym, I highly recommend starting with a barbell and only buying dumbbells when you have the basic equipment.
 The basic equipment being a barbell, plates, a squat stand or power rack, and some kind of platform whether that’s bought or homemade.

-Why do I recommend barbells instead of dumbbells for your home gym?
+Why do I recommend barbells for your home gym instead of dumbbells?
 A couple of reasons: